 Standard HD has some real drawbacks—for you, too.
 What would your lives look like if dialysis didn't take the stuffing out of your loved one three times a week?
 What if s/he had more energy?
 Could eat and drink with fewer (or no) limits—and even help cook?
 What if s/he could keep working, and you could still travel?
 This is what may be in it for you if your loved one does home dialysis.

 These pluses are part of "quality of life."
 Studies also show that—like transplant— people who get better treatment than standard HD can live longer, too.
 3,4,5,6 In fact, standard HD treatments that are less than 4 hours long raise the risk of death by 42%.
 7 So, you may have your loved one with you longer if you help with a home treatment.

 Better dialysis options in a nutshell

 What are the other, better options?
-One is in-center nocturnal HD.
+One is in-center extended (nocturnal) HD.
 Your loved one would do three treatments per week at a clinic—but during sleep for 7–8 hours.
-But s/he will feel much better with twice as much blood cleaning, and may live longer, too.8 If you can’t fit or can’t have a dialysis machine in your home, this can be a great choice.
+But s/he will feel much better with twice as much blood cleaning, and may live longer, too.
+8 If you can't fit or can't have a dialysis machine in your home, this can be a great choice.

 Other options besides standard HD are done at home.
 These are:

-- Peritoneal dialysis (PD) – a soft, plastic tube is placed through the wall of the belly or chest by a surgeon.
+- A soft, plastic tube is placed through the wall of the belly or chest by a surgeon.
 The tube is used to fill the belly with sterile fluid.
 Wastes and extra water flow from the inner lining of the belly (peritoneum) into the fluid.
 Used fluid is drained out and replaced with fresh.
 This is done by hand or with a cycler machine at night during sleep.